bolt/docs/source/templates.md

   - `js/` - a folder with some javascript files.
   - `css/` - .. and similarly, some css files.

 The filenames of the 'helper' templates all start with an underscore.
 This is just a convention, to make it easier to recognize which template does what.
-If one of your contenttypes have a 'template select' field, Pilex will skip these helper templates by default.
+If one of your contenttypes have a 'template select' field, Bolt will skip these helper templates by default.

 <p class="tip">
 Tip: the default template set uses includes to insert the header, footer and such, but you're free to use <a href="http://twig.sensiolabs.org/doc/templates.html#template-inheritance">Template Inheritance</a> if you prefer.
 </p>

-By default, Pilex creates links to single pages based on the contenttypes, and it uses a template based on its name.
+By default, Bolt creates links to single pages based on the contenttypes, and it uses a template based on its name.
 For instance, if your site has a contenttype `foos`, a single record in that contenttype will be available under <a>domain.com/foo/slug-of-record</a>, where `slug-of-record` is the sluggified version of the title.
-Pilex will try to use `foo.twig` as the template to render the page.
+Bolt will try to use `foo.twig` as the template to render the page.
 You can change this by either defining another template in `contenttypes.yml`, or using a 'template select' field in the contenttype.
 More information about this can be found in the chapter [Working with Content and Content types](/content).

 Template tags